szageda/keeb-utils/README.md

 ## 1. Introduction

-Keeb Utils, short for “Keyboard Utilities,“ is a personal project dedicated to sharing keyboard tweaks on Windows and Linux operating systems.

-This repository features my custom keyboard function adjustments designed for improved efficiency and comfort.
-Keeb Utils can be a valuable resource for keyboard enthusiasts looking to enhance their typing experience and serves as a great starting point for anyone interested in keyboard programming.

-After exploring various alternative keyboard layouts and experimenting with different functions on the alphanumeric keys, I decided to create my own solution.
-The inspiration for Keeb Utils comes from the work of others—details can be found in the [5.
+Keeb Utils, short for “Keyboard Utilities,” is my personal project focused on sharing custom keyboard tweaks for Windows and Linux.
+This repository features adjustments aimed at enhancing efficiency and comfort.
+It serves as a valuable resource for keyboard enthusiasts seeking to improve their typing experience and as a starting point for those interested in keyboard programming.
+After exploring various alternative layouts and experimenting with different alphanumeric functions, I was inspired to create this solution, drawing on the work of others—details are in the [5.
 Credits and Inspiration](#5-credits-and-inspiration) section.

 Keeb Utils adheres to two key principles:
 - Keep it minimal and functional.
 - Implement cross-platform solutions without sacrificing essential features.